Things to See and Do

 Walk in the footsteps of the great Tudor queen through the gardens and imagine the opulence and splendour of Elizabethan Kenilworth.

-Visit the fascinating exhibition about the famous royal romance between the queen and her ambitious courtier, Robert Dudley, the first Earl of Leicester.
+Learn all the juicy facts about the famous royal romance between the queen and her ambitious courtier, Robert Dudley, the first Earl of Leicester, in the exhibition within Leicester’s Gatehouse.

 Have fun with the family-friendly displays in our interactive exhibition bringing Kenilworth's past to life.